-Have the engine guard and skid plates replaced if they are cracked or damaged.
-If the guard and plate bolts are loose, tighten them securely.
+Have the skid plates replaced if they are cracked or damaged.
+If the plate bolts are loose, tighten them securely.

 Battery

 Your ATV has a maintenance-free type battery.
 You do not have to check the battery electrolyte level or add distilled water as you would with a conventional-type battery.